-The UN Sustainable Development Goals (SDGs) provide a framework to guide humanity from now through to sustainability.
-This is how Universal Carbon Credits / Carbon Account Mechanism (Compte carbone) fit into the SDG framework.
+The UN Sustainable Development Goals (SDGs) provide a framework to guide humanity from now through to socio-economic sustainability within the Earth’s planetary geo- and bio-physical boundaries.
+This is how the French concept Carbon Allowances / Carbon Account Mechanism (Compte carbone) and the EcoCore concept of a carbon currency based on carbon allowances fit into the SDG framework.

 The 17 SDGs and their 169 sub-goals are a call for action by all countries – poor, rich and middle-income – to promote prosperity while protecting the planet.
 They recognize that ending poverty must go hand-in-hand with strategies that build economic growth and address a range of social needs including education, health, social protection, and job opportunities, while fighting inequalities, tackling climate change and ensuring that no one is left behind.The United Nations website